nirdeshdwa/anime_dcgan/README.md

 # Weight initializers for the Generator network
 WEIGHT_INIT = tf.keras.initializers.RandomNormal(mean=0.0, stddev=0.2)

-# Image dimensions, generator outputs 64x64 size image while the discriminator expects a 64x64
+# Image dimensions, the generator outputs 64x64 size image while the discriminator expects a 64x64
 DIM = 64

 # Variables needed for the training part